 2. Who would determine eligibility?

-Summary of Framework Response: The Framework proposes that governments within the EEA (and who are GAC members) would identify or “facilitate identification” of broad categories of “Eligible User Groups,” after which ICANN org would engage with other governments through GAC to identify specific Eligible User Groups.
+Summary of Framework Response: Governments within the EEA (and who are GAC members) would identify or “facilitate identification” of broad categories of “Eligible User Groups,” after which ICANN org would engage with other governments through GAC to identify specific Eligible User Groups.
 Examples of such groups include “intellectual property rights holders, law enforcement authorities, operational security researchers, and individual registrants.”

-Comment: The ALAC previously commented on a very similar issue in its 10 April 2018 submission, which stated that ALAC “believes that the accreditation mechanism to be applied should be developed by the entire community, in a true multistakeholder fashion. … The ALAC doubts whether the GAC should be given such a – seemingly – prominent role to establish … what the criteria for accreditation should be.
+Comment: The ALAC does not support this recommendation as drafted.
+The ALAC previously commented on a very similar issue in its 10 April 2018 submission, which stated that ALAC “believes that the accreditation mechanism to be applied should be developed by the entire community, in a true multistakeholder fashion. … The ALAC doubts whether the GAC should be given such a – seemingly – prominent role to establish … what the criteria for accreditation should be.
 Again, this should be a multistakeholder process.”

 The ALAC reiterates these views.
-Most Eligible User Groups are likely to be non-governmental in nature.
+Most Eligible User Groups will be non-governmental in nature.
 Governments do not possess any special expertise or knowledge relevant to identifying Eligible User Groups or categories of groups, other than governmental users (e.g., law enforcement authorities).
 Ceding such a vital aspect of the process to governments sets a bad precedent for ICANN as an organization “rooted in the private sector.”
 As we stated in our 10 April Statement, these “should be developed by the entire community, in a true multistakeholder fashion.”
 Of course, governments are stakeholders as well, and their contributions should not be discounted in any way.

 As with any multistakeholder process, it is important to keep an eye on the balance between and relative influence of (and even capture by) the various stakeholder sectors.
-Where there is a geographic or jurisdictional element to defining and accrediting Eligible User Groups, local stakeholders and organizations need to be part of the process.
+Where there is a geographic or jurisdictional element to defining and accrediting Eligible User Groups, local stakeholders and organizations should be part of the process.
 The goal must be a result that is credible.

 3. How would authentication requirements for legitimate users be developed?

-Summary of Framework Response: The Framework states that, for private third parties, ICANN would consult with the GAC and members of the Eligible User Groups to identify bodies with expertise to authenticate users.
+Summary of Framework Response: For private third parties, ICANN would consult with the GAC and members of the Eligible User Groups to identify bodies with expertise to authenticate users.
 These Authenticating Bodies would then develop authentication criteria.

-Comment: In its 10 April statement, the ALAC recognized that “an accreditation program of some sort for access to partial and/or full WHOIS data needs to be developed.”
+Comment: The ALAC does not support this recommendation as drafted.
+In its 10 April statement, the ALAC recognized that “an accreditation program of some sort for access to partial and/or full WHOIS data needs to be developed.”
 As noted above and in our 10 April statement, a true multistakeholder process should be used to develop authentication requirements, rather than merely consulting with the GAC.

 In its 10 April statement, the ALAC was also “concerned with regard to the current lack of clarity when it comes to exactly what … the associated accreditation process will look like and consist of.”
 There is more clarity in the current proposal, but only slightly.
 The ALAC understands the utility and efficiency in using existing accreditation/governing bodies for this purpose – after all, they have already validated members of their user community, albeit for somewhat different purposes.
 However, the development of the accreditation process must involve multistakeholder participation, and the process itself must be subject to multistakeholder oversight and review.